gamesbook/protograf/docs/source/python_commands.rst

         PageBreak()

-      The value of ``number`` is used to locate the lower corner position of the shape that is being drawn.
+      The value of ``number`` is used to locate the lower corner positions of the shapes that are being drawn.

-      The value of ``number`` can easily be seen as it is used to create the text for the shape's label.
+      The value of ``number`` can easily be seen as it is also used to create the text for the shapes' labels.

 ===== ======